Head of the Department: Doctor of Medical Sciences, Professor BERMET MERLISOVNA KHUDAIBERGENOVA

-The NATURAL SCIENCES DEPARTMENT was reorganized on the basis of the Scientific Disciplines and Public Health Department in 2009.
-The teaching activities include clinical and theory classes on the following disciplines: General Biology with basics of Ecology, General Chemistry, a course on higher Mathematics and Biophysics, Computer Science for the 1st year students, as well as Molecular Biology as an elective course for the 5th year students.
+NATURAL SCIENCES DEPARTMENT was reorganized on the basis of the Scientific Disciplines and Public Health Department in 2009.
+The teaching activities include clinical and theory classes in the following disciplines: General Biology with basics of Ecology, General Chemistry, a course in higher Mathematics and Biophysics, Computer Science for the 1st year students, as well as Molecular Biology as an elective course for the 5th year students.

-Since the vast majority of disciplines are taught in the 1st year, the tasks of the department along with presenting the knowledge are: training students to analyze and organize information, formation of the correct approach to study, teaching the discipline institution of higher education, preparing to acquire specialized knowledge and skills which eventually should ensure the harmonious development of progressive and successful development of necessary materials.
+Since the vast majority of disciplines are taught in the 1st year, the tasks of the department apart from presenting the knowledge are to: train students to analyze and organize information, form the correct approach to studies, teach them right attitude to the required rules and routines as accepted at higher education institutions, get them prepared to acquire special knowledge and skills, which eventually should ensure the harmonious and sustainable development and successful learning of essential materials.

 Brief content of disciplines